tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

    - Ensure that every Test execution yields one `Response` containing:
      - `Response.status`
      - `Response.result` (present only when appropriate for the status and `Test Type`)
-     - `Response.comment` (a human-readable `bdq:NotEmpty` explanation)
+     - `Response.comment` (a human-readable `bdqval:NotEmpty` explanation)
    - Ensure returned values use the controlled vocabulary strings defined by the BDQ standard (e.g., `RUN_HAS_RESULT`, `COMPLIANT`, `NOT_COMPLIANT`).
    - Exceptions raised from within a Test must be be captured and handled according to the expected response criteria in the `Specification` (e.g., returning `EXTERNAL_PREREQUISITES_NOT_MET` when an external resource is unavailable, with an appropriate comment).
 An exception within a test should not be raised into the execution framework.

 1. **Consider Handling of EXTERNAL_PREREQUISITES_NOT_MET**
-   - If a Test implementation raises an exception or error due to an unavailable external resource, the test is expected to capture that and return a `Response` with `Response.status` = `EXTERNAL_PREREQUISITES_NOT_MET`, and a `Response.comment` containing a `bdq:NotEmpty` explanation.
+   - If a Test implementation raises an exception or error due to an unavailable external resource, the test is expected to capture that and return a `Response` with `Response.status` = `EXTERNAL_PREREQUISITES_NOT_MET`, and a `Response.comment` containing a `bdqval:NotEmpty` explanation.
    - A framework for Test execution may choose to simply pass these failure conditions on, or to handle such exceptions at a higher level (e.g., by skipping all Tests that depend on that resource for the remainder of a run, or by retrying after a delay), but must ultimately ensure that the appropriate `Response` is returned for each individual Test execution that encounters an unavailable external resource.

 1. **If unique values were aggregated, deaggregate and associate results with all relevant records**